 U.S. citizen Postdoctoral Fellows will not be reimbursed for outbound moving expenses when their appointments end.
 Senior Fellows on sabbatical may qualify for limited reimbursement, to be determined on a case-by-case basis.
 Non-U.S. citizen Fellows who relocate from outside the United States may be provided a limited allowance for outbound relocation to return to their home countries when their appointments terminate.
 Non-U.S. citizen Fellows who relocate from outside the United States and will remain in the U.S. after the termination of the NPP appointment, and non-U.S. citizen Fellows who are already residing in the United States when the appointment offer is made, will not be reimbursed for outbound relocation expenses.

 Yes.
-Your NPP Fellowship appointment provides $10,000 per appointment year for travel to professional meetings and conferences; to gather research-related data at field sites or observatories; and for required training (including registration fees) related to the research.
-Any books, workbooks, software, equipment, or other materials required for training, which are not included in the registration fee, must be provided by the NPP advisor or host facility.
-Also, travel funds cannot be used to purchase equipment, software, books; pay membership fees in professional societies, publication charges, abstract fees, printing/laminating of posters and/or handouts for presentations at conferences and meetings; or purchase other materials and supplies.
+Your NPP Fellowship appointment provides $10,000 per appointment year for professional development, including meeting and conference participation; to gather research-related data at field sites or observatories; and for required training (including registration fees) related to the research.
+Any books, workbooks, software, equipment, or other materials required for training or other professional development that are not included in the registration or course fee, normally must be provided by the NPP Advisor.
+Also, travel funds cannot be used to purchase equipment, software, books, or other materials and supplies.